Jkk-890/A1_MCDA_5511/README.md

 would have similar vectors because they express related ideas.
 However, "I went for a run" and "My eyes hurt a lot" would have very different vectors since they convey unrelated concepts.

+# Data Analysis (part_2):
+In this section, changes were made to the input data to see their impact on the corresponding embeddings.
+This was done by creating 3 new versions of the input data, and modifying each entry in some common way.
+These included a file for synonyms, one for antonyms, and one for rephrasing.

+The modified embeddings were compared using the cosine similarity function.